apache/stanbol/solr/README.md

 Now there might be cases where several CoreContainers are available and "mydata" is not available on the default one.
 The "default" refers to the one with the highest "service.ranking" value.
 In this case we need to know a available property we can use to filter for the right CoreContainer.
 In this case we assume the index is on a CoreContainer registered with the name "myserver".

-    ComponentContext context; //typical passed to the activate method BundleContext bc = context.getBundleContext();
+    ComponentContext context; // typically passed to the activate method BundleContext bc = context.getBundleContext();

-    //now lets use the IndexReference to create the filter IndexReference indexRef = new IndexReference("myserver","mydata");
+    // Now let's use the IndexReference to create the filter IndexReference indexRef = new IndexReference("myserver", "mydata");
     ServiceReference[] coreContainerRefs = bc.getServiceReferences(
         null, indexRef.getServerFilter());

-    //TODO: check that coreContainerRefs != null AND not empty!
+    // TODO: check that coreContainerRefs != null AND not empty!
-    //now we have all References to CoreContainers with the name "myserver"
+    // Now we have all References to CoreContainers with the name "myserver"
-    //Yes one can register several for the same name (e.g. to have fallbacks)
+    // Yes one can register several for the same name (e.g. to have fallbacks)
-    //let get the one with the highest service.ranking Arrays.sort(coreContainerRefs,ServiceReferenceRankingComparator.INSTANCE);
+    // let get the one with the highest service.ranking Arrays.sort(coreContainerRefs, ServiceReferenceRankingComparator.INSTANCE);

-    //create the SolrServer (same as above)
-    CoreContainer coreContainer = (CoreContainer) bc.getService(coreContainerRefs[0])
+    // Create the SolrServer (same as above) CoreContainer coreContainer = (CoreContainer) bc.getService(coreContainerRefs[0])
-    SolrServer server = new EmbeddedSolrServer(coreContainer,indexRef.getIndex());
+    SolrServer server = new EmbeddedSolrServer(coreContainer, indexRef.getIndex());

 In cases where one only knows the name of the SolrCore (and not the CoreContainer) the initialization looks like this.

-    ComponentContext context; //typical passed to the activate method BundleContext bc = context.getBundleContext();
+    ComponentContext context; // typically passed to the activate method BundleContext bc = context.getBundleContext();
-    String nameFilter = String.format("(%s=%s)",SolrConstants.PROPERTY_CORE_NAME,"mydata");
+    String nameFilter = String.format("(%s=%s)", SolrConstants.PROPERTY_CORE_NAME, "mydata");
     ServiceReference[] solrCoreRefs = bc.getServiceReferences(
         SolrCore.class.getName(), nameFilter);

-    //TODO: check that != null AND not empty!
+    // TODO: check that != null AND not empty!
-    //now we have all References to CoreContainer with a SolrCore "mydata"
+    // Now we have all References to CoreContainer with a SolrCore "mydata"
-    //let get the one with the highest service.ranking Arrays.sort(solrCoreRefs,ServiceReferenceRankingComparator.INSTANCE);
+    // let get the one with the highest service.ranking Arrays.sort(solrCoreRefs, ServiceReferenceRankingComparator.INSTANCE);

-    //now get the SolrCore and create the SolrServer SolrCore core = (SolrCore)bc.getService(solrCoreRefs[0]);
+    // Now get the SolrCore and create the SolrServer SolrCore core = (SolrCore) bc.getService(solrCoreRefs[0]);

-    //core.getCoreDescriptor() might be null if SolrCore is not
+    // core.getCoreDescriptor() might be null if SolrCore is not
-    //registered with a CoreContainer
+    // registered with a CoreContainer
     SolrServer server = new EmbeddedSolrServer(
-        core.getCoreDescriptor().getCoreContainer(),
-        "mydata");
+        core.getCoreDescriptor().getCoreContainer(), "mydata");

 #### Tracking Solr Indexes

 The above examples do a lookup at a single point in time.
 However because OSGi is an dynamic environment where services can come the go at every time in most cases users might rather want to track services.
 To do this OSGi provides the ServiceTracker utility.

 To ease the tracking of SolrServers the "org.apache.stanbol.commons.solr.core" bundle provides the RegisteredSolrServerTracker.
-The following examples show how to create a Managed SolrIndex and than track the SolrServer
+The following examples show how to create a Managed SolrIndex and than track the SolrServer.

-First during the activation we need to check if "mydata" is already create and create it if not.
-Than we can start tracking the index.
+First during the activation we need to check if "mydata" is already created and create it if not.
+Than we can start tracking the index:

     BundleContext bc;
+    // The ManagedSolrServer instance can be looked up manually using a service
-    IndexMetadata metadata = managedServer.getIndexMetadata("mydata");
+    // reference or using declarative services / SCR injection IndexMetadata metadata = managedServer.getIndexMetadata("mydata");
+    if (metadata == null) {
-    if(metadata == null){ //no index with that name
+        // No index with that name:
-        //Asynchronously init the index as soon as the solrindex archvive is available metadata = managedServer.createSolrIndex("mydata", "mydata.solrindex.zip",null);
+        // Asynchronously init the index as soon as the solrindex archive is available metadata = managedServer.createSolrIndex("mydata", "mydata.solrindex.zip", null);
     }
     RegisteredSolrServerTracker indexTracker =
         new RegisteredSolrServerTracker(bc, metadata.getIndexReference());

-    //do not forget to close the tracker while deactivating indexTracker.open();
+    // Do not forget to close the tracker while deactivating indexTracker.open();

 Now every time we need the SolrServer we can retrieve it from the indexTracker

-    private SolrServer getServer(){
+    private SolrServer getServer() {
         SolrServer server = indexTracker.getService();
+        if(server == null) {
-        if(server == null){ //report the missing server throw new IllegalStateException("Server 'mydata' not active");
+            // Report the missing server
+            throw new IllegalStateException("Server 'mydata' not active");
         } else {
             return server;